 All of these Thermocouple Wire calibration Set Up can be carried out in any combination depending on your needs and availability of instruments or standards.
 Also, this set up is applicable when calibrating a temperature indicator or a controller in which the thermocouple is used as a probe or sensor.

-For a procedure on how a thermocouple wire is calibrated, please visit this thermocouple wire calibration procedure-type k thermocouple.
+For a detailed K Type thermocouple calibration, please visit this link: thermocouple wire calibration procedure-type k thermocouple.

 For a list of thermocouple wires, you may click this link thermocouple wires.